Artists, Start Your Book in 7 Steps With 7 Cups of Tea

 Quietly sit down with your tea and journal for 20-30 minutes on what you think is the true purpose of your book.

-Why do you feel a need to write it and how will it benefit a reader, a community, or the world at large?
+Why do you feel a need to write it and how will it benefit a single reader, or community of readers who share a common problem or aspiration?

 Journal about how your book could transform an aspect of the life of a reader.